RhizomeDB/spec/README.md

 ## 1.1 Motivation

 Databases increasingly treat network partitions as unavoidable disturbances to uptime.
-Many mitigate these situations under a model that either assumes interruptions are bounded in length (e.g. a consensus round), halting operation of disconnected nodes, or accepting data loss of ocnflicting writes on reconnection with a leader node.
+Many mitigate these situations under a model that either assumes interruptions are bounded in length (e.g. a consensus round), halting operation of disconnected nodes, or accepting data loss of conflicting writes on reconnection with a leader node.
 Such techniques are unsuitable for far-edge and local-first applications, where disorder is the norm, network partitions are ubiquitous and unbounded, and there's an uncompromising need for availability.

 Modern environments increasingly involve unstable dynamic network topologies of heterogenous peers for which common definitions of consistency often do not apply.
 In this context, continued operation under network partition or when loading data into another application is not just desirable, but enforcing continuous consistency between all peers is a meaningless proposition.
 This begs the question: what if there was [no concept of "primary site"][A Certain Tendency of the Database Community] and all data were considered subjective relative to the viewer.